mysociety/fixmystreet/install/index.md

 Now you can use the sql in `db/schema.sql` to create the required tables, triggers and stored procedures.
-You will also need to run `db/alert_types.sql` which populates the alert_types table.
+You will also need to run `db/alert_types.sql` which populates the alert_types table, and generate_secret to make a site-wide secret.
 For example, you might run:

 {% highlight bash %}
 $ psql -U fms fms < db/schema.sql
+...
+$ psql -U fms fms < db/generate_secret.sql
 ...
 $ psql -U fms fms < db/alert_types.sql
 ...